philipcwhite/Monitoring/README.md

 ## Updates

+12/31/2018 - I made some minor changes to configurations in preperation for a beta release.
+The application was changed to non-SSL by default however it is quite easy to enable SSL.
+Install instructions have been improved.
+Much of this will eventually be simpilfied and scripted.

 12/27/2018 - Minor code changes to the Webserver, collector, event engine, and website.
 I'm going to start building a few basic reports and then I plan on packaging an initial beta release.

 12/26/2018 - I changed some of the code to use regex instead of string replace.
 It's probably a bit of overkill on some of the queries but it removes some of the double string replaces as well.
 I also combined another of the SQL queries reducing some additional overhead.